js13kGames/Polygone-Trust-Not-Found/README.md

 Plus, going back full time, cut my time for development short.
 Family duties weren't adding either.

 So I had to take cuts again.
-The whole game is about 7k zipped, so there's lot of unexplored opportunities.
+The whole game is about 9k zipped, so there's quite some unexplored opportunities.
 Imagine a _complex_ game within 13k!

 I want to end this section with a THANK YOU to Maxim!
 The sound in this game wouldn't be possible without